rei/rei-cedar-docs/docs/components/accordion/README.md

                 "description": "Sets the readable text on the CdrAccordion button.
 Deprecated.
 Use label slot.", "alert": {
                   "type": "deprecated",
-                  "description": "Deprecated in v2.0.0.
-Instead, use 'size' prop."
+                  "description": "Deprecated in v3.0.0.
+Instead, use 'label' slot."
                 }
               },
               {